TGX 1.1.1

 • clear the image and Z-buffer once per frame, not before every object;

-• avoid drawing debug wireframe on top of every frame unless it is needed.
+• avoid drawing debug wireframe on top of every frame unless it is needed; if antialiasing is useful, prefer the explicit drawWireFrame...AA() methods over the adjustable-thickness overloads.

 Useful examples

-• examples/CPU/buddhaOnCPU/: CPU rendering into an image using CImg for display.
+• examples/CPU/buddhaOnCPU/: CPU rendering into an image and displaying the result in a small window.

 • examples/Teensy4/3D/buddha/: shaded mesh rendering and mesh caching on Teensy 4.x.